pangealab/enyo/Readme.md

-A simple web app which exposes a rest web service.
+A simple web app which exposes a REST web service.
 Used as the backend for COTD sample project